Centre for High Resolution Transmission Electron Microscopy

 27 November 2025 – Special Symposium on the Frontiers of Transmission Electron Microscopy

-Venue: DSTI-NRF Centre for HRTEM and online
+Venue: DSTI-NRF Centre for HRTEM (invitation only) and online

 The Insights in Microscopy workshop series will conclude with a one-day symposium featuring keynote presentations and a panel discussion with leading national and international experts in transmission electron microscopy.
 The symposium will explore current and future developments in TEM applications, with a particular focus on their relevance to South Africa and the African research landscape.